Aliaksandra-Leanovich/advanced-react/README.md

 1. Controlled components
 2. Functioanl components
 3. HOCs
-4. Recursive components
+4. Recursive components (The recursive pattern is simply or the recursive component, is a component that calls itself from inside itself.)
 5. Partial components
 6. Composition

-# 4. Recursive pattern

-The recursive pattern is simply or the recursive component, is a component that calls itself from inside itself.

-# 5. Composition components

-# 6.Partial components
+### 7. Compound Components

+- breaking down a component into several sub components, and then composing those sub components together in order to achieve the greater component.